 In the determination of the work responsibility, it may be appropriate to progress the work by drawing jointly on the skills of the Sectors involved.

-Annex B (to Resolution 18 (Rev. Hammamet, 2016))
+Annex B (to Resolution 18 (Rev. Geneva, 2022))

 Coordination of radiocommunication, standardization and development activities through intersector coordination groups